matteolomba/doable-webui/README-en.md

 ## Features

 - View todos
-- Add new todos (to be implemented)
+- Add new todos (added in the API but not in the web UI)
 - Edit a todo (to be implemented)
 - Remove a todo (to be implemented)